-Fig.~\ref{fig:visual_fp} shows examples of the objects that get selected out by both the time-variability-based selection and \textsc{Chitah}, but rejected in the visual inspection by DCYC, JHHC, and SHS.
-Those objects are called \textsc{Chitah} false-positives in this work.
-Similar to Fig.~\ref{fig:final_candidates}, the columns in Fig.~\ref{fig:visual_fp} are \textit{gri}-composited images, difference images, the effective regions, \textsc{Chitah}-predicted lens galaxies, and \textsc{Chitah}-predicted lensed features, respectively.
+In Fig.~\ref{fig:visual_fp}, we show examples of the objects that get selected by both the variability-based selection and \textsc{Chitah}, but rejected in the visual inspection.
+Those objects are called \textsc{Chitah} false positives in this work.

-Both at only one epoch, HSCJ100129+020620 and HSCJ100244+015514 have effective regions larger than $A_{\text{eff},t}(p_\text{thrs}\%=50\%)$, and their effective regions are only 1-2 pixels at those epochs (2016-12-25 and 2017-03-30, respectively).
+These objects are classified as non-lenses based on visual inspection as they do not exhibit typical morphologies of lenses.
+For example, the system HSCJ100129+020620 does not show lens-like arcs in the colour images, and the system HSCJ100244+015514 is probably a ring galaxy (with the ring being physically associated with the central galaxy) since the morphology of the ring is unlikely to be formed by lensing.
+Actually, both HSCJ100129+020620 and HSCJ100244+015514 at only one epoch have effective regions larger than $A_{\text{eff},t}(p_\text{thrs}\%=50\%)$, and their effective regions are only 1-2 pixels at those epochs (December 25, 2016 and March 30, 2017, respectively).
 Moreover, the effective region of HSCJ100129+020620 more likely comes from noise peaks.
-Such misidentification of objects like HSCJ100129+020620 and HSCJ100244+015514 could be avoided by applying stricter criteria for the time-variability-based selection (larger values for $p_\text{thrs}\%$ or $N_\text{thrs}$), though we might lose the candidates of faint or small-separation lensed quasars by doing so.
+Although \textsc{Chitah} might misidentify kinds of objects such as HSCJ100129+020620 and HSCJ100244+015514, applying stricter criteria in the variability-based selection (higher values for $p_\text{thrs}\%$ or $N_\text{thrs}$) can avoid such misidentification.
+However, we might lose the candidates of faint or small-separation lensed quasars by doing so.

-Comparing to the final candidates and to the other \textsc{Chitah} false-positives, HSCJ100226+005858 exhibits a different colour in the \textit{gri}-composited image, and it has a rather round and compact shape.
-In fact, HSCJ100226+005858 is classified as a star in the internal HSC transient catalog \citep{hsc_transient}.
-HSCJ100226+005858 is probably a variable star or a star that is too bright for the transient pipeline to subtract the light perfectly, since it has substantial amounts of the effective regions across almost all the eight epochs at which it has been observed in \textit{i}-band (see Sec.~\ref{sec:chitah_fp} for detail).
+Compared to the final candidates and to the other \textsc{Chitah} false positives, HSCJ100226+005858 exhibits a different colour in the \textit{gri}-composite image, and it has a rather round and compact shape.
+In fact, HSCJ100226+005858 is classified as a star in the internal HSC transient catalogue \citep{hsc_transient}.
+HSCJ100226+005858 is probably a variable star or a star that is too bright for the transient pipeline to subtract the light perfectly since it has substantial amounts of the effective regions across almost all eight epochs at which it has been observed in the \textit{i}-band (see Sec.~\ref{sec:chitah_fp} for detail).

-The nearly monotone colour indicates that HSCJ100332+013852 is unlikely to be a lensed object.
-From the \textit{gri}-composited image, HSCJ100332+013852 is likely a merger of two or more galaxies.
-Such merger process might trigger AGN activity that results in effective regions passing our selection criteria.
+The nearly monotone colour of HSCJ100332+013852 indicates that it is unlikely to be a lensed object.
+From the \textit{gri}-composite image, HSCJ100332+013852 is likely a merger of two or more galaxies.
+Such a merger process might trigger AGN activity that results in effective regions passing our selection criteria.